Unnaipol Oruvan (2009 film): Plot

-Maraar looks in the hacker's computer, discovers the location, and leaves abruptly towards the site.
-The caller, meanwhile destroys all of his gadgets with a mini-bomb inside a drum.
-As he leaves his hideout with all his camouflage, Maarar catches up to him.
-Both shake hands; in a voiceover, Maraar says the caller told him his real name, but does not reveal it as it does not have any significance.
+The Commissioner looks in the hacker's computer, discovers the location, and leaves abruptly towards the site.
+The caller, meanwhile, destroys all of his gadgets with a mini bomb inside a drum.
+As he leaves his hideout with all his camouflage, the Commissioner catches up to him.
+Both shake hands; in a voiceover, Commissioner says the caller told him his real name but does not reveal it as it does not have any significance.
 He adds that the higher most officials saved themselves by framing him as a recluse and the CM fired him.
-Maraar admits that they all knew the caller was disturbed because of the insecure environment and the incompetence of the governing authorities but he never imagined him to go to such lengths and have the guts to do something like that.
+Commissioner admits that they all knew the caller was disturbed because of the insecure environment and the incompetence of the governing authorities but he never imagined him to go to such lengths and have the guts to do something like that.
 He also repeats that the facts of this incident cannot be found in any written records but only in the memories of those who actually witnessed it.
-Maarar acknowledges that although the incident has ambiguous moral significance, he personally feels that whatever happened, happened for the best.
+Commissioner acknowledges that although the incident has ambiguous moral significance, he personally feels that whatever happened, happened for the best and he walked away.